auto-s2/security-risk-assessment/Readme.md

 ### Create your own Test Cases

 In order to create a custom test case, the AASs have to follow a defined structure.
-All AASs of the machine, including the AASs of the modules and components, need to be stored in a single JSON file according to the three examples in the folder `aas`.
+All AASs of the machine, including the AASs of the modules and components, need to be stored in a single JSON file according to the three examples in the folder `aas_examples`.
 A machine consists of an arbitrary number of modules.
 The modules consist of an arbitrary number of components as shown in the following figure:

 ![AAS Structure](doc/AAS_Structure.png)